roelzkie15/python-microservices-patterns/saga-orchestration-example/README.md

     {"uuid": "080435ac-fce7-4e91-8880-30b8a277d830", "name": "Slot 1", "status": "available"}
     ```

-    Since reservation _failed_ it will rollback the parking status back to _available_.
+    Since reservation _failed_ it will rollback the parking status to _available_.
 So we can start requesting another booking request for this parking slot again.

-1. On **Billing Service** bash session:
+1. On **Booking Service** bash session:

     ```
-    poetry run python -m app.cli billing_request_list
+    poetry run python -m app.cli booking_list

     # Output:
-    {'id': 1, 'total': Decimal('100.00'), 'status': 'refunded', 'reference_no': '080435ac-fce7-4e91-8880-30b8a277d830:ae949fae-0a91-4e62-be0c-4f950963abaa'}
+    {"id": 1, "status": "failed", "parking_slot_ref_no": "080435ac-fce7-4e91-8880-30b8a277d830:ae949fae-0a91-4e62-be0c-4f950963abaa"}
     ```

-    Keep a transaction history for billing request.
-The billing request status is set to _refunded_.
+    Finally, the booking request status was set to _failed_.

 ## Benefits and drawbacks of Saga's Orchestration Pattern